Film & Television – Adult Child

 Television

 All in the Family.
 Created by Norman Lear.
 1971-1979.
 Tandem Productions for CBS.
 USA.
-[Based on the British sitcom Till Death Us Do Part.]
+[Based on the British sitcom, Till Death Us Do Part.]

 Navillera (Korean: 나빌레라; RR: Nabillera).
 Created by Choe Gyeong-suk.
 2021.
 Studio Dragon.
 South Korea.
 [A retired mail carrier seeks to fulfill a lifelong dream of learning ballet, which he keeps hidden from his family.
-A familial relationships is forged with his young teacher.]
+A familial relationship is forged with his young teacher.]

 The Mothers-in-Law.
 Created by Bob Carroll, Jr. and Madelyn Davis.
 1967-1969.
 Desi Arnaz Productions for NBC.
 USA.
-[A Sitcom, with moments of insight.]
+[A sitcom, with moments of insight.]